Nokwanda2000/Mongo-Databases/README.md

 Open a terminal or command prompt.

-Start the MongoDB shell by typing:
+`Start the MongoDB shell by typing:`

 mongosh

-If the MongoDB server is running on a non-default host or port, specify the connection string.
-For example:
+`If the MongoDB server is running on a non-default host or port, specify the connection string.
+For example:`

 mongosh "mongodb://localhost:27017"

-MongoDB Commands
+`MongoDB Commands`

-1. Create a Database
+`1.
+Create a Database`

 Switch to the desired database.
 If the database does not exist, it will be created automatically upon inserting data:

 use Codetribe

-2. Create Collections and Insert Documents
+`2.
+Create Collections and Insert Documents`

 a.
 Facilitators Collection: